developerKaranBajaj/ChatApp/README.md

 # ChatApp
 Hello Everyone, I am going to build a ChatApp.

-The Features of This FirebaseSocialMedia Application is :
+The Features of This ChatApp Application is :

 1. User Registration and login.
 2. Recover password.